mazira/base64-stream/README.md

 # Introduction

+While Node.js has built-in support for Base64 data, it does not come with the ability to encode / decode data in a stream.

-This library contains a streaming Base64 encoder and a streaming Base64 decoder.
-These streams are written using the new Node.js v0.10.0 `Stream` interfaces and are well covered with unit tests.
+This library contains a streaming Base64 encoder and a streaming Base64 decoder for use with Node.js.
+These streams are written using the new Node.js v0.10 [Stream interfaces](http://nodejs.org/api/stream.html) and are well covered with unit tests.

-# Usage
+# Installation

 To install base64-stream

     npm install base64-stream

+# Requirements

+This module currently requires Node v0.10.
+Support for Node v0.8 may be added in the future using the [readable-stream](https://github.com/isaacs/readable-stream) plugin.

+# Usage

 To use base64-stream